Whether you’ve been blogging for 3 weeks or 3+ years, you are never too late (or early) to learn how to SEO!

 - Search your topic on Google (maybe you want to write about “fishing for trout” which is searched 33,100 times per month according to Keywords Everywhere).

-- Look at the first 3 to 4 search results, maybe search the domains in Moz’s DA checker, and then skim their article to see if their content is solid.
+- Look at the first 3 to 4 search results, search the domains in Moz’s DA checker (use the Moz chrome extension), and then skim their article to see if their content is solid.
 Maybe you can say, “hey this site with a low DA is ranking for the term and their content sucks.
 I CAN BEAT THAT.”
 Or maybe you’ll say, “nope, can’t beat Wikipedia”, so you look for another long tail keyword.

 - Keywords everywhere provides “related keywords” every time you do a live Google search.
-So instead, you search the term “trout fishing lures” (as suggested by Keywords Everywhere after you initially searched “fishing for trout”.
-This long tail keyword is search 2400/month.
+So instead, you search the term “trout fishing lures” (as suggested by Keywords Everywhere after you initially searched “fishing for trout”).
+This long tail keyword is searched 2400/month (not bad!).

 - You say, “BINGO!
 The top 3 search results are blog posts (not product listings or Walmart!) and you say, I CAN DO BETTER!”
 So, you choose “trout fishing lures” as your main keyword.

 - When you again search “trout fishing lures” on Google.
 Keywords Everywhere gives you a list of “related keywords” again.
 A few for this example are “best trout lures for lakes”, “best trout lures for streams”, “best trout trolling lures”.
 You can either a) niche down further and choose one of those instead as your keyword, OR decide to include ALL of these in your blog post to SUPPORT your main keyword (“trout fishing lures”).
 You can even stack your content and write a blog post on each of these long tail keywords and link back to a roundup of all of them.